Down and Dirty with Semantic Set-theoretic Types (a tutorial) v0.4

 DNF—

-(i.e. is in the domain of the function) and that for each ,
+(i.e. is in the domain of the function) and that

 Figure 28: functions for checking if a function BDD is uninhabited